metayeti/YABS.js/README.md

 ## Features

-- Easy to use: drop `build.js` into your project, describe your build with `build.json` and when ready, run the build with `node build`.
+- Easy to use: drop `build.js` into your project, describe your build with `build.json` and run the build with `node build`
-- Can prepend info headers (with copyright and such) to compiled scripts.
+- Can prepend info headers (with copyright and such) to compiled scripts
 - Script bundling
 - Preprocessor superpowers
 - Batch building